ovodigr/phaser3_game/README.md

-you can see result on https://peak.pp.ua/myFantasy/
+you can see result on phone on https://peak.pp.ua/myFantasy/